m-3-lab/iiFBA/README.md

-# iiFBA
+# giFBA

-Creating an API for CobraPy to use iiFBA
+Creating an API for CobraPy to use giFBA

 pip install git+https://github.com/<your-username>/<your-repo>.git